Quenington

 Quenington is a nucleated village and larger rural civil parish in the Cotswold district of Gloucestershire, England, on the River Coln 8 mi east of Cirencester and 2 mi north of Fairford.
-It has a recorded population of 603 people as at the 2011 census.
+It had a recorded population of 603 at the 2011 census.

-Important historic buildings include a medieval large dovecote above a gatehouse, and St Swithin's Church of England parish church, built mainly in the late 11th century and (despite partial Victorian restoration) listed in the highest category of listed building, Grade I. The village has a village hall, a pub and a village green.
+Important historic buildings include a medieval large dovecote above a gatehouse, and St Swithin's Church of England parish church, built mainly in the late 11th century, which are Grade I listed buildings.
+The village has a village hall, a pub and a village green.
 Its economy has been transformed to render agriculture a minor but physically evident employer across most of the area: this area of the Cotswolds has been almost wholly been turned over from forest to agriculture, landscape parks and private or semi-private gardens.
 The working population divides includes mainly short-distance commuters and remote workers.
 A significant minority work in the district's leisure, food and hospitality sector.
 The Cotswold Water Park lies to the south and the Cotswold scarp is away to the north and west.

 History

+Etymology

 The place-name 'Quenington' is first attested in the Domesday Book of 1086, where it appears as Qvenintone.
 This is from the Old English 'Cwenenatun' meaning 'the women's town or settlement' (the word 'queen' has the same derivation).

 It had previously been suggested that the name Quenington could have meant "settlement on the Coln", the river which flows through the village, though the name 'Coln' is of unknown origin.
 Quenington is mentioned in the Domesday Book in relation to two mills at either end of the village, a water mill and a fulling mill, both now private residences.

+12th century

+The Knights Hospitallier order had a preceptory which was all but demolished by the 1600s.
+The Gateway is the only part remaining.

+14th century

+There are records of sheep-rearing at this time.

+18th century

+Enclosure was established in the village by 1754, making the previously common open-fields, private.
+However, what is now the village green was declared to be kept as common land.

+There was a paper-mill close to the church and a rectory during this period.

+19th century

 John Marius Wilson's Imperial Gazetteer of England and Wales of 1870 describes Quenington as: